How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 and similar arguments as above lead to the positive solution

 of the corresponding eigenvalue problem.
-We define $ \tilde \lambda^*$ and $\tilde \mu^*$ as the quantities from Proposition \ref{prop:speed_function} corresponding to the speed function of variant II.
+We define $ \tilde \lambda^*$ and $\tilde \mu^*$ as the quantities from Proposition \ref{prop:speed_function} (i.e.\ as the global minimum resp.\ minimizer) corresponding to the speed function of variant II.
 They satisfy analogous properties and results, and the details are again omitted for brevity.

-Below we will see that the minimal values of the speed functions, $\lambda^*=\lambda_{\mu^*}$ and ${\tilde \lambda}^*=\tilde \lambda_{{\tilde\mu}^*}$, indeed provide the critical wave-speeds of monotone traveling wave solutions for model variants I and II.
-Figure \ref{fig:speed_functions_zoomed} depicts these speed functions, and their minimizers, for parameters $c,\tilde c, c', \tilde c', s, \tilde s=1$ in models I and II, and also for the classical F-KPP equation.
+Below we will see that the minimal values of the speed functions, $\lambda^*=\lambda_{\mu^*}$ and ${\tilde \lambda}^*=\tilde \lambda_{{\tilde\mu}^*}$, indeed provide the critical wave speeds of monotone travelling wave solutions for model variants I and II.
+Figure \ref{fig:speed_functions} depicts these speed functions, and their minimizers, for parameters $c=\tilde c= c'= \tilde c'= {\tt s}= \tilde{\tt s}=1$ in models I and II, and also for the classical F-KPP equation.
 Their dependence on the parameter values in our models will be further discussed in Section \ref{sec:discussion}.